-Disability Resource Center
+Accessibility Resource Center

-The Thiel College Disability Resource Center recognizes disability as a valued aspect of diversity and fosters an inclusive environment for all of the Thiel College community through awareness, accessibility, and empowerment.
+The Thiel College Accessibility Resource Center (ARC) recognizes disability as a valued aspect of diversity and fosters an inclusive environment for all of the Thiel College community through awareness, accessibility, and empowerment.
 The office is committed not only to ensuring access, but also to supporting success.

-The mission of the Disability Resource Center is accomplished by:
+Functions of the ARC:

-Promoting inclusion within the campus community by creating an open, communicative environment for students, staff and faculty.
+- Provide exemplary service to students and faculty. - Ensure that students with disabilities have equal access to take full advantage of Thiel College's education, social and cultural opportunities. - Ensure the provision of reasonable academic accommodations for students with disabilities.

-- Serving as a resource and providing disability awareness information to the campus community. - Ensuring that students with disabilities have equal access to take full advantage of Thiel college's educational, social, and cultural opportunities. - Promoting access to the campus community by facilitating the acquisition and use of assistive technology and the use of universal design. - Positively influencing the transition, retention, graduation and future success of students with disabilities through individualized, supportive services. - Facilitating the provision of reasonable academic accommodations. - Encouraging student development through empowerment, skills-based education, selfadvocacy and personal decision making.
+- Ensure campus-wide awareness of disability resources and compliance requirements (ADA) - Offer campus programming that is compelling and meets the needs of students, faculty and staff. - Facilitating the provision of reasonable academic accommodations. - Encouraging student development through empowerment, skills-based education, selfadvocacy and personal decision making.

-The Disability Resource Center (DRC) provides individualized services to students with disabilities, providing the resources and support to help them succeed at Thiel College.
-Unlike high school, the student must self-disclose his or her disability to the Disability Resource Center.
+The Accessibility Resource Center provides individualized services to students with disabilities, providing the resources and support to students with disabilities at Thiel College.
+Unlike high school, the student must self-disclose his, her, or their disability to the Accessibility Resource Center Coordinator each semester.
 Students sometimes feel they do not want to disclose information about their disability in an effort not to "stand out" or due to a desire to "go it alone."
-However, the students who do contact the Disability Resource Center find that accommodations support their academic success.
+However, the students who do contact the Accessibility Resource Center find that accommodations support their academic success.
+All disability information is kept confidential.

-How do I request services through the Disability Resource Center?
+How do I request services through the Accessibility Resource Center?

-Complete the Confidential Self-Disclosure Form (available from the DRC office or webpage), email the coordinator Clarissa Arbuckle (disabilityresources@thiel.edu), stop in the office, which is located in the Thiel Learning Commons area of the Library, or call us at 724-589-2063.
+Complete the Confidential Self-Disclosure Form (available from the ARC webpage (accessibilityservices@thiel.edu), email the coordinator Erin Bain, (Ebain@thiel.edu), stop in the office, which is located in the Thiel Learning Commons area of the Library, or call us at 724-589-2371.